Zeitoun (book): Film conversion

 In 2009, an animated film based on the book was announced, set to be directed by Jonathan Demme.
 However, in May 2014, The Playlist reported that the film was "percolat[ing] in development".

 Aftermath

 The book describes the difficulty Kathy had in the years afterward coping with the stress of the jailing and related events.
 The couple's relationship deteriorated in subsequent years, and they divorced in 2012.

-In August 2012, he was charged with plotting to have Kathy Zeitoun, her son, and another man murdered.
+In August 2012, Abdulrahman Zeitoun was charged with plotting to have Kathy Zeitoun, her son, and another man murdered.
 In July 2013, Zeitoun was tried and found not guilty of charges of attempted first-degree murder and solicitation of first-degree murder.
 The state's main witness, who had an extensive multi-state criminal record, was found not credible.
-In 2016, he was convicted of felony stalking his ex-wife.
+In 2016, Zeitoun was convicted of felony stalking his ex-wife.
+In September 2018, after completing his prison sentence, Zeitoun was ordered deported by an immigration judge, but then freed from federal detention, as his native Syria was in the midst of a civil war and had no diplomatic relations in place to facilitate receiving deportees.